Fishing in Gabon

 Popping: Leerfish, Cubera Snapper, Tarpon, Crevalle Jack

-Jigging: African Threadfin, Otholite
+Jigging: African Threadfin, Otholite, Grouper

 Recommended lures: